msorozabal/anagram/README.md

 "George Bush" = "He bugs Gore"
 They can change part of speech, such as the adjective "silent" to the verb "listen".

-"Anagrams" itself can be anagrammatized as "Ars magna" (Latin, 'the great art').[4]
+"Anagrams" itself can be anagrammatized as "Ars magna" (Latin, 'the great art').